“Being self employed is risky.” Time to shift our perspective?

 Only for the lucky ones

-No one doubts that working for ourselves can be risky in some cases.
+No one doubts that self employment can be risky in some cases.
 That starting our own business is not for everyone.
 But how true is it that working for ourselves is less reliable than working for someone else?
 Or that starting a business is only ‘for the lucky ones?’
 Perhaps we can use the current structural changes in the world to rethink our old perspectives.
 And see if they (still) suit us.

 “The ability to persevere, work independently, and seek out creative solutions can be valuable to all careers.”